 - Add the ginger, cornflour and chilli and stir well to coat the vegetables.

-- Add the sugar, soy sauce, tomato ketchup, pineapple chunks and juice from the can and then top up with the apple juice.
+- Add the sugar, soy sauce, vinegar, tomato ketchup, pineapple chunks and juice from the can and then top up with the apple juice.
 Mix everything together.

 - Cook on low for 4-5 hours, stirring half way through cooking.